Ironman-distance triathlons: the 10 best European Irons for beginners

 #Trivitoria2016 🚴💨 #triathlon #vitoriagasteiz #triatloia #triatlon #swimbikerun #ullibarrigamboa

 6. TRIATHLON VITORIA-GASTEIZ, Vitoria Gasteiz, Northern Spain: beginner score 74/100

-Long-distance races in mainland Spain are as rare as hen’s teeth but the Triathlon Vitoria-Gasteiz celebrated its 10th anniversary in 2016 and regularly draws thousands of European triathletes to northern Spain for its full and half iron races.
+For a country with nearly 5,000km of coastline, long-distance races in mainland Spain are fairly race.
+Yet the Triathlon Vitoria-Gasteiz celebrated its 10th anniversary in 2016 and regularly draws thousands of European triathletes to northern Spain for its full and half iron races.